Site map

 But on the flipside, there is a major opportunity too.
 Now more than ever, governments around the world are making serious commitments to lowering greenhouse gas emissions.
 In April, as we celebrated World Earth Day 2021 the US, UK and others announced ambitious targets which would have been unlikely even one year ago.

-And so today, USS is announcing its own ambition to become Net Zero by 2050 if not before.
+And so today, USS is announcing its own ambition for its investments to become net zero by 2050 if not before.

 So while 2050 may seem a long way off, there is much to do in order to create the short, medium and long-term steps that we need to make in order to reach our target.